JetBrains/teamcity-documentation/topics/service-messages.md

 1. Open the settings of a Slack connection and set the **Notifications limit** to any positive number.
 This value specifies the maximum number of messages that build configurations can send per run.

 2. For security reasons, only links to the same TeamCity server are allowed in messages.
-Messages with URLs to external web resources are automatically blocked.
+Messages with URLs to external web resources are automatically blocked with a corresponding message written to the "teamcity-notifications.log" file (**Administration | Diagnostics | Server Logs**).

     <img src="dk-servicemessage-externalURL.png" width="706" alt="Blocked service message"/>